GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 ## Configuring

 This extension adds a number of new features to Core and Universal templates.
-All functionality can be enabled from the *Template* tab when [editing the PDF settings](../users/setup-pdf.md#template-tab).
+All functionality can be enabled from the *Template* section when [editing the PDF settings](../users/setup-pdf.md#template-tab).

 ![The new options this extension adds to Core and Universal templates](https://resources.gravitypdf.com/uploads/2021/04/v6-Core-Booster-options.png)